nehalpanchall/git-practice/README.md

-# git-practice
+# Nehal Panchal started learning GIT for the first time.

-Beginning with Git hands-on
+Beginning with Git hands-on by Nehal Panchal.